-• We make email and electronic versions of all communications available through our dojo app as this is the preferred method of communication indicated by the majority of parents.
+• We make email and electronic versions of all communications available through a password protected area within our school website and also through group emails to parents.

 • As with all written communication, letters should always remain factual and professional.

 • Wherever possible, letters should be sent out to parents giving at least one weeks notice of an event.
 This should always be the case where a permission slip is required to be returned.